charlottegiseleweil/pdm_report/src_drafts/old_versions/03_Litt_review Dec17.md

  [^0326back]: Vocabulary note: "multi-objective" refers here to problems with three or more objectives, also called many-objective problems [@Fleming05] or high order-Pareto optimization problems [@Reed04]

 ####Time-series data: line charts, streamgraphs and more
 For data including several independent variables, and a dependent one, line charts is a version of a scatter plot where points are ordered (on the x-axis), and joined with segments.
 Line charts (also refered to as run charts for time-series data, or index charts when interactive) highlights relative changes, these are a good options when comparing the independant variables.
 Streamgraphs, also called stacked graphs, sums visually the time-series values around a central axis by stacking area charts on top of each other [@Tour].
-These work only for positive values, and provide general view of the data, but are not effective for visualizing details, also they are more efficient in interactive form than static [@datavizz].
 In the case of very large timeseries datasets, horizon graphs is a very space-effective option, despite a certain amount of learning time.
 Horizon graphs consists in filled line charts, where negative values are mirrored (and colored typically in red) and then the chart divided into bands that are overlayed using transparency effects; the space used is divided by four thanks to these two transformations [@horizon].
 When the goal is to compare monthly values over the years and the different year, a fairly recent display solution has been suggested: temporal maps [@temporalmap].

 ![Illustrations of concepts of streamgraph [@streamchart], horizon graphs[@horizon] and temporal map[@temporalmap] *Should I add line charts or unecessary?* Todo?](../images/horizon_stream_temp_combined.png)